 There are breathtaking lakes, soaring mountains, picturesque valleys, green lush forests, and other natural attractions in Kalam.
-These wonders of nature make Kalam the most beautiful places to visit on everyone’s list when they are in swat.
+These wonders of nature make Kalam the most beautiful place to visit on everyone’s list when they are in a swat.

 The Kalam Bazaar is the main marketplace and commercial centre of the kalam valley.
 Despite being small, Kalam Bazaar has hotels, restaurants, cafes, medical stores, and a good number of general stores.
 This Bazaar serves as a high street or Downton for locals and tourists in Kalam and rounding areas.

 Matiltan is approximately 13km (8 miles) from Kalam which is roughly under 50 minutes of travel by drive.
-Alternatively, the journey to Matiltan through the Ushu road alongside the swat river is a wonderful hiking trails.
-This hiking trails 13km (8 miles) from Kalam to Matiltan through Plain Forest Kalam, Kalam Forest PlayGround, and other breathtaking landscapes.
-By walk, this journey is around 3 hours.
+Alternatively, the journey to Matiltan through the Ushu road alongside the swat river is a wonderful hiking trail.
+This hiking trail is 13km (8 miles) from Kalam to Matiltan through Plain Forest Kalam, Kalam Forest PlayGround, and other breathtaking landscapes.
+By walking, this journey is around 3 hours.

-Ushu is on approximately 21km (13 miles) of distance Kalam which is around 60 to 80 munites travel drive.
+Ushu is approximately 21km (13 miles) of distance Kalam which is around a 60 to 80 minutes travel drive.
 The journey from Kalam to Ushu is on the same road and direction towards Matiltan.
-Onwards from Matiltan this is a 7.5km (4.5 miles) of distance via Mahodand Lake Rd alongside the beautiful Ushu River.
+Onwards from Matiltan, this is a 7.5km (4.5 miles) distance via Mahodand Lake Rd alongside the beautiful Ushu River.

-The total round trip from Kalam to Ushu is approximately 42km (26 miles) which is a bit more challenging hiking trails of 4 hours and 30 minutes.
+The total round trip from Kalam to Ushu is approximately 42km (26 miles) which is a bit more challenging hiking trail of 4 hours and 30 minutes.

 Only professional trekkers with appropriate hiking gear would normally walk this route, however, everyone else can travel this distance easily by car enjoying the beautiful suburbs of Kalam.